Fengtao1314520/RoWarlock/README.md

 ## 3. Result and log files

-RoWarlock support two tpypes log, The one is Web action log, the other one is the tools log
+RoWarlock support two types log, The one is Web action log, the other one is the tools log

 ### 3.1 Web action log